FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Notation and Preliminaries

 \subsection{Online Learning}

 Machine learning (ML) plays an important role in the field of artificial intelligence.
 Moreover, offline learning in ML is usually expected to enable a batch of tasks at the same time, but this situation is difficult to meet.
 In contrast, online learning based on regret considers a sequential setting in which tasks are revealed one by one.
-Online learning can better adapt to complex and changeable practical applications and has become a prominent paradigm for machine learning, which is attractive in both theory and practice~\cite{ShalevShwartz2011}, \cite{Shai2007}, \cite{Joseph2018}.
-Within this paradigm, a learner generates iteratively a decision $\mathbf{x}_t$ from a convex and compact domain $\mathcal{F}\subset\mathbb{R}^n$ in each round $t\in\{1,\ldots,T\}$.
+Online learning can better adapt to complex and changeable practical applications and has become a prominent paradigm for machine learning, which is attractive in both theory and practice~\cite{ShalevShwartz2011}.
+Within this paradigm, a learner iteratively generates a decision $\mathbf{x}_t$ from a convex and compact domain $\mathcal{F}\subset\mathbb{R}^n$ in each round $t\in\{1,\ldots,T\}$.
 In response, an adversary produces a convex loss function $f_t(\cdot):\mathcal{F}\rightarrow\mathbb{R}$ in round $t$, which causes the learner to suffer the loss $f_t(\mathbf{x}_t)$.
 The goal of the learner is to generate a decision $\mathbf{x}_t$ so that the regret can decrease quickly as $T$.
 Moreover, the regret is defined as follows:

-To improve the generalization ability of the Adam optimizer family, AdaBelief fully considers the curvature information of loss functions, which will be introduced as one preliminary background in the next subsection.
+To improve the generalization ability of the Adam optimizer family, AdaBelief fully considers the curvature information of loss functions, which will be introduced as part of preliminary background in the next subsection.